NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Epiphany at the Crossroads.md

 * * *

 The crossroads between life and death is a place that can reveal many secrets.
-You gain the effects of an [[Augury|Augury]] spell in a strange, near-death vision.
+You gain the effects of an [[Spells/Augury|Augury]] spell in a strange, near-death vision.
 Empowered by the realization, you then lose the dying condition (becoming [[Conditions/Wounded|Wounded 1]] or increasing your wounded value by 1, as normal), regain 2 healing Hit Points, and can Stand.

 *Source: Pathfinder Player Core 2*
 *ORC*